Bio2Byte/bio2byte-mdutils/templates/README.md

 simulation, and resubmit itself until the maximum number of iterations is reached.

+### Template for ff99SB-type force fields

+This template is used for force fields based on ff99SB, namely:
+* ff99SB-ILDN
+* a99SB-*disp*
+* DES-Amber

+### Template for CHARMM36m

+This is a template for running simulations using the CHARM36m force field.
+The following version is provided alongside.
+* CHARMM36m (February 4, 2021)

 ## Force fields

 ### AMBER ff99SB-ILDN  for GROMACS